w3c/wai-intro-wcag/faq.md

   <p><strong>Yes.</strong> Authorized Translations and unofficial translations of the technical documents WCAG 2, Techniques for WCAG 2, and Understanding WCAG 2 are listed in <a href="http://www.w3.org/WAI/WCAG20/translations.html">WCAG 2 Translations</a>.</p>
   <p>Unofficial translations of other WAI documents are listed at <a href="http://www.w3.org/2005/11/Translations/Query?lang=any&amp;translator=any&amp;date=any&amp;docSelection=choose&amp;rec=none&amp;note=none&amp;xg=none&amp;tut=none&amp;wai=any&amp;i18n=none&amp;qa=none&amp;misc=none&amp;sorting=byLanguage&amp;output=FullHTML&amp;submit=Submit">Translations of W3C Documents - WAI documents - listed by languages</a> and <a href="http://www.w3.org/2005/11/Translations/Query?lang=any&amp;translator=any&amp;date=any&amp;docSelection=choose&amp;rec=none&amp;note=none&amp;xg=none&amp;tut=none&amp;wai=any&amp;i18n=none&amp;qa=none&amp;misc=none&amp;sorting=byTechnology&amp;output=FullHTML&amp;submit=Submit">Translations of W3C Documents - WAI documents - listed by document</a>.</p>
   <p>For  more information on how you can contribute to WAI translations, see <a href="http://www.w3.org/WAI/translation">Translating WAI Documents.</a></p>
-  <h2 id="othertechs">Can I meet WCAG 2 with Javascript/Ajax, Flash, PDF, Silverlight, and other technologies?</h2>
+  <h2 id="othertechs">Can I meet WCAG 2 with Javascript/Ajax, Silverlight, and other technologies?</h2>
   <p>WCAG 2 is designed to apply to a broad range of web technologies.</p>
   <p><a href="http://www.w3.org/TR/WCAG20-TECHS/">Techniques for WCAG 2</a> has  techniques for several different web technologies. <em>Note that publication of techniques for a specific technology does not imply that the technology can be used in all cases to create accessible content that meets WCAG 2.</em> Developers need to be aware of the limitations of specific technologies and ensure that they create content in a way that is accessible to all their potential users.
   </p>